 How Is Home Loan Different From Plot Loan?

 MakaaniQ tells you how plot loans and home loans differ.

 Banks and financial institutions give plot loans to both salaried and self-employed individuals who have good credit scores and a clean credit history and repayment track.
-People take plot loans either to buy land as a future investment or to construct a home on it in future.
+People take land or plot loans to buy land as a future investment or to construct a home on it in future.

 There are different kinds of plot loans that would help you purchase a vacant land: